 Senior Associate Professor

-Dani Andia graduated with a BA in Computer Science from the University of Deusto in 2005.
+Dani Andia graduated with a BS in Computer Science from the University of Deusto in 2005.
 During his college years he developed several projects focusing on video games and real-time simulation.
 After that he joined the Xerox Corporation team (Dublin based), where he worked as a software developer before moving to Barcelona.
 His eagerness to expand his knowledge led him to pursue a master’s degree in video game design and programming at the Pompeu Fabra University, where he started to create his first professional video games with developers from Sony, Ubisoft, and Nintendo.

 His experience includes working on game projects for the PC, PS3, Xbox, Wii U, and 3DS platforms for companies like Mercury Steam Entertainment, Delirium Studios, and Pixel Cream.
 Some of the games he has been involved in — including the Castlevania: Lords of Shadow trilogy, The Rivers of Alice, and others — have won awards at important game events like E3, IGF, and GameLab.